priprii/ComboSkills/README.md

 It should be noted that the key binding for the first skill in a combo will be the key you press to continue the combo.

 Eg. If I have a 'True Thrust > Disembowel' combo and 'True Thrust' is bound to NumPad1 while 'Disembowel' is bound to NumPad2, I press 'NumPad1' to trigger 'True Thrust', and then I press it again to trigger 'Disembowel'.
-ComboSkills remaps 'NumPad1' to 'NumPad2' when it receives notice of 'True Thrust' being used.
-When a combo is at the end of the sequence, the remapping is removed so that the initial skill can be activated again.
+ComboSkills will send 'NumPad2' instead of the 2nd 'NumPad1' when it receives notice of 'True Thrust' being used.
+When a combo is at the end of the sequence, the initial skill can be activated again.

 I would suggest binding skills in a combo to keybinds that you wouldn't typically press like 'Ctrl + Shift + F1' and put them on a hidden actionbar, so that you have more normal bindings to work with for other things.
 Eg. 'Disembowel' is a skill that you only ever use in combo after 'True Thrust' and it doesn't have a cooldown, so it's safe to hide it away and give it a keybinding that we'll never directly use.